CodePadawans/ataru/README.md

 - kramdown (~> 1)
 - thor (~> 0)

-## Workflow
+## Usage as command-line tool

-1. Add ataru to your Gemfile.
+1. Add ataru to your project Gemfile.

-2. Go to your application folder and execute:
+2. From the top level of your project execute:

-    `$ bundle`
+    `$ bundle install`

-3. If you need an ataru compatible setup file (see Setup section) execute:
+3. To create the setup file (for more info read Setup section) execute:

     `$ bundle exec ataru setup`

-4. Execute:
+4. Finally, execute:

     `$ bundle exec ataru check [your Markdown files, with proper path, separated by empty space]`